 There are two general safety razor comb types, the Open Comb and the Closed Comb.
 There is much debate as to the advantages and disadvantages of both, but here is what you need to know about them.

 The closed comb head is probably the most commonly available safety razor.
 They often have a really nice sleek and refined design.
 Performance wise, they are smooth and a pleasure to shave with.
 The closed comb head design is pretty much available on all types of safety razors including Twist to Open, 2 Piece, 3 Piece Twist Adjustable and Interchangeable Adjustable 3 Piece double edge safety razors.

 Many choose the open comb head design because of performance or style.
 Some experts say that the open combs make it easier for the hairs to pass through as you glide the razor to prevent clogging, working like a rake.
 Some experts say that the closed comb is better for thicker beards or for those that shave every 3-4 days.
 Open comb razors look more aggressive because of the teeth, but this has no effect on the aggressiveness of the razor.
 If style is your main focus of choice, many wet shavers choose the open comb to pay homage to the old classic Gillette razors.
 The open comb is more often produced in a 3 piece razor format.

 Some have said, you don’t choose the safety razor, it chooses you!
 Choose the safety razor that fits your budget, feels good in the hand and aligns with whichever load type feels the safest and most natural to you.
+Once you get one, remember not to make the 6 biggest safety razor mistakes to avoid with your safety razor.
 Many wet shavers end up with several of each razor type, but you’ve got to start somewhere, so just go for it!